Lemon-Framework/Lemon/README.md

 - David Grudl - Made Nette, which was aslo great inspiration
 - Nuno Maduro - Created Termwind which was used as inspiration in Terminal Component
 - Azeem Hassni - Tutorial for creating simple router
+- Marek_P - First user who made actual app in Lemon, his code was used as inspiration for new features
 - Starganzers - ❤